CoolW9/MSEED/README.md

-# 🌱 MSEED: Multidimensional Safety Evaluation and Enhancement Dataset for LLMs
+# 🌱 MSEED: Human Preference Dataset for Multidimensional Safety Enhancement and Evaluation of Large Language Models

 ## 🧩  Overview